mimoduo/mimogear/docs/sass/structure.md

-# Structure

-Structure elements are high level components that usually contain styles for spacing or general type styles.

 ## Root

 The root partial styles universal elements, the html element, and the body element.
 It also makes sure that all elements have `position: relative` and `box-sizing: border-box` by default.
 Font-size was placed on the body element in order to preserve rem calculations during production.